 Ah, The Lord of the Rings.
 The epic to end all epics.
 Cinema experienced a resurgence in the epic genre during the nineties and early noughties, which really culminated in LOTR.
 Can you think of anything more epic or more recent?
 Nothing can top it.

 So last night’s episode of Lost was pretty good.
 It prominently featured Desmond, so that’s an automatic win.
 What I didn’t like was the scene where a couple of red shirts get blown up and random guts and/or water hit the camera lens.
 UUUUGGGH.
-I actually said outloud, despite the fact that I was alone: … Continue reading “I hate metaferences that break the verisimilitude of a film” or, “What I didn’t like about last night’s episode of Lost.”
+I actually said outloud, despite the fact that I was alone: “NO!
+Why?
+Why the hell would you do that?”

 I know many filmmakers think this adds to the realism and highlights the tragedy and/or humanity of a life lost by an explosive device and/or hand-made prison shank.
 Yes, I get it.
 It can work very effectively when done in the right context or style, being: the whole film or show operates on that premise (e.g. Saving Private Ryan), with that style (e.g. Children of Men), or with continual instances of metafiction (e.g. Hot Fuzz).